Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 3) Making a reservation is a good idea for most restaurants mentioned and essential for Bouchon, Ciccio, and Mustards Grill.

-4) Read up on Yountville’s history on the chamber of commerce’s website.
+4) Read up on Yountville’s history on the Chamber of Commerce’s website.

 Day One